openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

         * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 An array of the claim name values that lists them in the order they should be displayed by the Wallet.

-The following is a non-normative example of an object comprising the `credential_configurations_supported` parameter for Credential format `vc+sd-jwt`.
+The following is a non-normative example of an object comprising the `credential_configurations_supported` parameter for Credential Format `vc+sd-jwt`.

 <{{examples/credential_metadata_sd_jwt_vc.json}}

 ### Authorization Details {#authorization-sd-jwt-vc}

-The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential Format.

 * `vct`: REQUIRED.
 String as defined in (#server-metadata-sd-jwt-vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
 It MUST only be present if the `format` claim is present.
 It MUST not be present otherwise.
 * `claims`: OPTIONAL.
 Object as defined in (#server-metadata-sd-jwt-vc) excluding the `display` and `value_type` parameters. `mandatory` parameter here is used by the Wallet to indicate to the Issuer that it only accepts Credential(s) issued with those claim(s).

-The following is a non-normative example of an authorization details object with Credential format `vc+sd-jwt`.
+The following is a non-normative example of an authorization details object with Credential Format `vc+sd-jwt`.

 <{{examples/authorization_details_sd_jwt_vc.json}}

 ### Credential Request

-The following additional parameters are defined for Credential Requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential Format.

 * `vct`: REQUIRED when the `format` parameter is present in the Credential Request.
 It MUST NOT be used otherwise.
 It is a string as defined in (#server-metadata-sd-jwt-vc).
 This claim contains the type value of the Credential that the Wallet requests the Credential Issuer to issue.
 * `claims`: OPTIONAL.
 An object as defined in (#server-metadata-sd-jwt-vc).

-The following is a non-normative example of a Credential Request with Credential format `vc+sd-jwt`.
+The following is a non-normative example of a Credential Request with Credential Format `vc+sd-jwt`.

 <{{examples/credential_request_sd_jwt_vc.json}}